Part II: Numpy implementation

 .pyx ﬁle and

-setup.py ﬁle can be found here.
+setup.py ﬁle can be found in this gist.

 The result of benchmarking